shield-wall/erison.work/README.md

 > **_Warning!_** Windows PowerShell users may need to install the [concurrently package](https://www.npmjs.com/package/concurrently) if they want to [run diagnostics](https://docs.astro.build/en/reference/cli-reference/#astro-check) during development (`astro check --watch & astro dev`).
 For more info, see [this issue](https://github.com/satnaing/astro-paper/issues/113).

+> Warning!
+Windows PowerShell users may need to install the [concurrently package](https://www.npmjs.com/package/concurrently) if they want to [run diagnostics](https://docs.astro.build/en/reference/cli-reference/#astro-check) during development (`astro check --watch & astro dev`).
+For more info, see [this issue](https://github.com/satnaing/astro-paper/issues/113).

 ## ✨ Feedback & Suggestions

 If you have any suggestions/feedback, you can contact me via [my email](mailto:contact@satnaing.dev).
 Alternatively, feel free to open an issue if you find bugs or want to request new features.